Expectations for Dental Implant Recovery

 How Long Will Dental Implants Last?

 Dental implants are fixed oral appliances, meaning they will remain in your smile without the ability to remove them yourself.
-The anchors’ fusion with the jawbone ensures stability so that the devices will not slip out of the mouth.
+The anchor fusion with the jawbone ensures stability so that the devices will not slip out of the mouth.

 With proper care, your dental implants will stay in your smile for twenty or more years.
 Continue seeing your dentist for routine check-ups to ensure your oral health remains in good standing and your implants function properly.
 Practice good oral hygiene at home to keep your smile healthy and best able to support your dental implants.